 A. Tests/quizzes and written assignments: (25% of grade)

 Tests/quizzes and written assignments will be administered during the semester.
 Subjects will include transpositions, clefs, foreign terms, written critiques of conducting as well as other subjects discussed in class.
-Midterm exam is scheduled on March 12, 2015.
+Midterm paper is due on Thursday October 18, 2018.

 C. Attendance: (15% of grade)